hyweljohnllewellyn/hywelme/_posts/2021-11-15-website-page-with-contact-form-using-html-github-and-netlify.md

 ## Using Netlify and GitHub to create a website with a contact form
 This is a step—by-step example showing how to create and deploy a website page with a contact form - from start to finish.

-I use the Netlify platform to host many  static sites and landing pages and Netlify’s contact forms are great for these sites.
+I use the [Netlify](https://www.netlify.com) platform to host many static sites and landing pages and Netlify’s contact forms are great for these sites.

 Netlify forms also includes free spam protection and a way to redirect to your own success page.

-Git hub is great as a place to store your site code - not only as it does the usual version control , but the interface is relatively friendly and there is seamless integration to Netlify
+[GitHub](https://github.com) is great as a place to store your site code - not only as it does the usual version control , but the interface is relatively friendly and there is seamless integration to Netlify

 You can think of GitHub repositories as folders to keep files.